irbujam/ss_log_event_monitor/README.md

           - Time to completion
           - plotting and replotting progress % completion
           - time of last reward received
-  - Warning/Error messages summary with duplicates removed to show only unique entries
+  - Warning/Error messages summary with duplicates removed

 *** For questions and feedback please contact (rs_00) in subspace discord channel.